NREL/EnergyPlus/design/FY2023/NFP_Chiller Plant Support for Carbon Initiatives-.md

       HeatPump:PlantLoop:EIR:Cooling,     !- Equipment 2 Object Type
       AWHP_2 Cooling Side;                !- Equipment 2 Name

-The final 2 inputs of this new object holds the name of the chiller heater used for heat recovery between plant loops.
+The final 3 inputs of this new object holds the name of the chiller heater used for heat recovery between plant loops and a load factor where the heat recovery chiller heater is allowed to operate.
+The intention of this model is that the heat recovery chiller heater will meet low loads on one of the plants.
+When any primary equipment on that plant are active the heat recovery chiller heater is off.
 The use of a heat recovery heat pump is anticipated to be included with this new feature development effort.

 The supervisory class will reside in the unused source file EquipAndOperations.cc.
 The pointer to ChillerHeaterSupervisoryOperation will be added to state.